The Arbors

 In 1968, they recorded the song "Valley of the Dolls", written for (but not actually used in) the movie of the same name.
 Despite an endorsement from the original book's author Jacqueline Susann, the Arbors' tune was overshadowed by Dory Previn's title song from the movie and was not a national hit (it did manage to make the top ten at WAAM radio back in Ann Arbor).
 They bounced back with a 1969 version of "The Letter", which had been a hit two years before for The Box Tops.
-The cover became their biggest hit, reaching #20 on the US singles chart, and they followed it with the release of an album that included their interpretations of Bob Dylan's "Like a Rolling Stone", The Doors' "Touch Me", Blood, Sweat & Tears' "I Can't Quit Her" (US #67), and Simon & Garfunkel's "For Emily, Whenever I May Find Her".
-It was the group's last recording for Columbia, and afterward, they began writing and playing music for commercials, and continued to do so for some thirty years thereafter.
+The cover became their biggest hit, reaching No. 20 on the US singles chart, and they followed it with the release of an album that included their interpretations of Bob Dylan's "Like a Rolling Stone", The Doors' "Touch Me", Blood, Sweat & Tears' "I Can't Quit Her" (US No. 67), and Simon & Garfunkel's "For Emily, Whenever I May Find Her".
+It was the group's last recording for Columbia, and afterward, they began writing and playing music for commercials, and continued to do so for some 30 years thereafter.